Algebraic law of local correlations in a driven Rydberg atomic system: Model and Method

-To explore the effect of paths between the grid point $(0,0)$ and $(ka,la)$ in the buildup of AF correlation, we utilize $C_{R}(T) = C_{((0,0),(k,l))}$ where the Manhattan distance $R = \vert k\vert + \vert l\vert$.
-In the treatment of Magnus approach to the Ising-like Hamiltonian, the buildup of the AF correlation characterised by $C_{R}(T)$ requires the expansion of exponential matrix $\hat U(T)$ in sufficiently high powers where the interaction term plays a significant role in the dynamic process.
-We stress that the non-zero anticommutation of the Hamiltonian at different time in $\bar H_{2}$ is the essential part in the ME, so it should be taken into account to obtain more accurate results.
-By using the ME up to second-order, $C_{R}$ is divided into three parts, i.e., $C_{R} = C_{R}^{\rm Path} + C_{R}^{\rm Coupling} + C_{R}^{\rm Time}$, where $C_{R}^{\rm Path}$, $C_{R}^{\rm Coupling}$, and $C_{R}^{\rm Time}$ denote the contribution from the shortest paths, the nearest-neighbor coupling for the shortest paths, and the mutual effect of the Hamiltonian at different times, respectively.
-In general, a graphic description about the analytic results of $C_{R}$ for the nearest-neighbor sites and the next-nearest-neighbor sites has the feature,
+To investigate the impact of paths between the grid point $(0,0)$ and $(ka,lb)$ on the buildup of AF correlations, we analyze the quantity $C_{R}(T) = C_{((0,0),(k,l))}$, where the Manhattan distance is defined as $R = \vert k\vert + \vert l\vert$.
+In the Magnus approach to the Ising-like Hamiltonian, the buildup of AF correlations, characterised by $C_{R}(T)$, requires expanding the exponential matrix $\hat U(T)$ to sufficiently high orders, where the interaction term becomes significant in the dynamic process.
+We emphasize that the non-zero commutation of the Hamiltonian at different time in $\bar H_{2}$ plays a crucial role in the ME, and thus it must be taken into account to obtain more accurate results.